Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

   - Les comptes d’utilisateurs de l’organisation dans un client Azure AD commun.

-Plusieurs abonnements à des offres de cloud Microsoft peuvent utiliser le même client Azure AD, qui agit comme un fournisseur d’identité commun.
-Un client Azure AD central qui contient les comptes synchronisés de votre service AD DS local fournit une identité IDaaS dans le cloud pour votre organisation.
+Multiple Microsoft cloud offering subscriptions can use the same Azure AD tenant that acts as a common identity provider.
+A central Azure AD tenant that contains the synchronized accounts of your on-premises AD DS provides cloud-based Identity as a Service (IDaaS) for your organization.

 **Figure 4 : Comptes en local synchronisés et IDaaS pour une organisation**

 ![Identité sous la forme d’un service (IaaS) IDaaS pour votre organisation.](../media/Subscriptions/Subscriptions-Fig4.png)

-La Figure 4 montre l’utilisation d’un client Azure AD commun par les offres cloud SaaS de Microsoft, les applications PaaS Azure et les machines virtuelles dans IaaS Azure qui utilisent Azure AD Domain Services.
-Azure AD Connect synchronise la forêt AD DS locale avec le client Azure AD.
+Figure 4 shows how a common Azure AD tenant is used by Microsoft's SaaS cloud offerings, Azure PaaS apps, and virtual machines in Azure IaaS that use Azure AD Domain Services.
+Azure AD Connect synchronizes the on-premises AD DS forest with the Azure AD tenant.

 ## <a name="combining-subscriptions-for-multiple-microsoft-cloud-offerings"></a>Combiner les abonnements de plusieurs offres de cloud Microsoft